gposingway/gposingway/README.md

 You can rename your pre-existing `reshade-shaders` and `reshade-shaders` folders to something else prior to deploying GPosingway; this way you can switch between GPosingway and your previous collection.
 There are **no guarantees** that GPosingway will work with different ReShade versions, however.
 </dd></dl>

-### I can't find the [`Insert name here`] shader!
+### Help!
+I can't find the _{Insert shader collection name here}_ shaders!

 <dl><dd>
-Redistribution is strictly forbitten for some shader collections, like [iMMERSE](https://github.com/martymcmodding/iMMERSE/blob/main/LICENSE).
+Redistribution is strictly forbitten for some shader collections, like (iMMERSE)[https://github.com/martymcmodding/iMMERSE/blob/main/LICENSE].
 You may download and install it, but at risk of mismatched versions (and, as a result, visual inconsistencies.)
 </dd></dl>

 ### Are there plans to support newer ReShade versions in the future?